site logo

 The rest of the War

-He was admitted to the City Hotel US Army hospital in Frederick, MD on 2 October and transferred to General Hospital #1 in Frederick on 9 October, but he died there on 13 November 1862.
+He was treated at a field hospital then admitted to US Army General Hospital #2 in the City Hotel in Frederick, MD on 2 October and transferred to General Hospital #1 there on 9 October.
+He seemed to be doing well until 31 October, when he began to bleed.
+On 13 November 1862

 References & notes

-Burial information from the Antietam Cemetery History.1 His service from the Record.2 Wound and hospital details from the Patient List.3 His gravesite is on Findagrave.
+Burial information from the Antietam Cemetery History.1 His service from the Record.2 Wound and hospital details from the Patient List 3 and the MSHWR,4 quoted above.
+His gravesite is on Findagrave.

 Birth